To Improve B2B Sales Methodology, Build ‘Value Equity’ with Customers 🍋

-Presales can also accelerate sales pipeline velocity by predicting what will trigger a renewal.
+Presales can also hasten sales pipeline velocity by predicting what will trigger a renewal.
 Creating template tools to ensure best practices across the sales team.
 And automating practices to send alerts in advance of a contract’s renewal date.
-Companies that do this well can recommend special offers and promotional deals that will encourage a quick renewal.
-And even close the deal before an RFP is open to competitors.
+Companies that do this properly can recommend special offers and promotional deals that will influence a quick renewal.
+Even close the deal before an RFP is open to competitors.

 Companies should prioritise the best opportunities for the presales.
 To find the best deals as they have the unique mix of skills; experience and knowledge on the customer that no other team has.